dwadh/tprf_py/README.md

 # tprf_py
 Python implementation of the Three Pass Regression Filter [1] introduced in the paper by Bryan Kelly and Seth Pruitt:

 This code replicates the simulation results but can be modified to work with other datasets.
 The implementation is based on my understanding of the paper, open to comments and suggestions.
-For comparison during the simulation, the code for Principal Components Regression (PCR) [2], LASSO version of the ‘‘targeted predictors’’ approach (PCLAS) [3].
+For comparison during the simulation, the code for Principal Components Regression (PCR) [2], LASSO version of the ‘‘targeted predictors’’ approach (PCLAS) [3] is also included.

 The main file for execution is runner.py. tprf_code contains the code for the three pass regression filter, PCR, PCLAS.